 The team concluded that all certification units pass at 60 SG.
-Area 4 chums in the NCC appear to have been well below the LRP, but all targeted fisheries on wild stocks have been closed for a decade.
 Overall the basic approach of reducing harvest dramatically when the stock falls well below the MEG meets the 60 SGs.
 However, we note that there are considerable differences in overall performance by CU.
 The team concluded that none of the CUs meet the 80 SGs because the recovery strategy is not well formulated and described clearly to meet the 80 SGs.
 In practice, it appears that the strategy is generally preventing stocks from severe depletion but some stocks have remained well below the MEGs for a considerable period of time.